Bash Cheatsheet

 What is Bash used for?

 Bash is primarily used for shell scripting, automation, system admin.
-It was created by Brian Fox in 1989 and follows the scripting paradigm.
+It was created by Brian Fox in 1989.
+It follows the scripting paradigm.

 Is Bash hard to learn?